Professor Lins; Associate Professors Jayne, Loeb, Pendergrass; Assistant Professors Domel-White, Machacek, Strayer.

 MATHEMATICS 243.
 (3) DIFFERENTIAL EQUATIONS.
 Analytic and numerical solutions of ordinary differential equations.
 Existence and uniqueness of solutions.
 Solutions of linear systems.
 Prerequisite: Mathematics 231 and 242, or consent of the instructor.
 Offered: fall semester.

 MATHEMATICS 254.
 (3) PROOF AND ABSTRACTION.
 An introduction to logic, set theory, and the discrete structures most often used in mathematics and computer science.
 Students will learn foundational proof techniques.
 Additional topics may include number theory, graph theory, and combinatorics.
-Prospective mathematics, applied mathematics, and computer science majors should take Math 254 during the spring of sophomore year.
+Prospective mathematics, applied mathematics, and computer science majors should take Math 254 during the fall of sophomore year.
 Prerequisite: Mathematics 142 or both Mathematics 141 and Computer Science 261.
-Offered: spring semester.
+Offered: fall semester.

 MATHEMATICS 323.
 (3) ENGINEERING MATHEMATICS.
 An introduction to mathematical tools, techniques and software widely used in engineering, applied mathematics, and the sciences.
 Topics include partial differential equations, transform methods, orthogonal functions, Fourier series, and complex variables.
 A survey of widely used software packages for mathematical modeling and simulation is also included in the course.
 Other topics may be included at the discretion of the instructor.
 Prerequisite: Mathematics 243 or Physics 326; or Mathematics 231 with permission of instructor.
 Offered: spring semester of odd-numbered years.